Olympics postponement deals another blow to Japan's economy

-For Prime Minister Shinzo Abe, who has tried to revitalize growth through a mix of massive monetary easing, governance reforms and tourism, the coronavirus outbreak has unraveled what was supposed to have been a triumphant Olympic year.
+For Prime Minister Shinzo Abe, who has tried to revitalise growth through a mix of massive monetary easing, governance reforms and tourism, the coronavirus outbreak has unravelled what was supposed to have been a triumphant Olympic year.

 Abe has already pledged “huge” stimulus to combat the coronavirus, which will involve at least $137 billion of spending, sources have told Reuters.
 Some of that will be financed by new borrowing, despite Japan’s dire fiscal position.